Quantum Speedups in Regret Analysis of Infinite Horizon Average-Reward Markov Decision Processes: Introduction

 Moreover, it is important to highlight that mean estimation in quantum mechanics results in state collapse, which makes it challenging to perform estimation of state transition probabilities over multiple epochs.
 In this study, we present a novel approach to estimating state transition probabilities that explicitly considers the quantum state collapsing upon measurement.

-To this end, the following are the major contributions of this work: \begin{enumerate} \item Our paper introduces a pioneering contribution in the form of Quantum-UCRL (Q-UCRL), an innovative model-based, infinite horizon, optimism-driven quantum Reinforcement Learning (QRL) algorithm.
-Drawing inspiration from classical predecessors like the UCRL and UC-CURL algorithms \cite{auer2008near,agarwal2021concave,agarwal2023reinforcement}, Q-UCRL is designed to seamlessly weave together an agent's optimistic policy acquisition and an adept quantum mean estimator. \item Employing meticulous theoretical analysis, we show that the Q-UCRL algorithm achieves an exponential improvement in the regret analysis.
+To this end, the following are the major contributions of this work: \begin{enumerate} \item We introduce Quantum-UCRL (Q-UCRL), a model-based, infinite horizon, optimism-driven quantum Reinforcement Learning (QRL) algorithm.
+Drawing inspiration from classical predecessors like the UCRL and UC-CURL algorithms \cite{auer2008near,agarwal2021concave,agarwal2023reinforcement}, Q-UCRL is designed to integrate an agent's optimistic policy acquisition and an adept quantum mean estimator, and is the first quantum algorithm for infinite horizon average reward RL with provable guarantees.

+\item Employing meticulous theoretical analysis, we show that the Q-UCRL algorithm achieves an exponential improvement in the regret analysis.
 Specifically, it attains a regret bound of $\tilde{\mathcal{O}}(1)$, breaking through the theoretical classical lower bound of $\Omega(\sqrt{T})$ across $T$ online rounds.
 The analysis is based on the novel quantum Bellman error based analysis (introduced in classical RL in \cite{agarwal2021concave} for optimism based algorithm), where the difference between the performance of a policy on two different MDPs is bounded by long-term averaged Bellman error and the quantum mean estimation is used for improved Bellman error.
 Further, the analysis avoids dependence on martingale concentration bounds and incorporates the phenomenon of state collapse following measurements, a crucial aspect in quantum computing analysis.

+\item We design a momentum-based estimator in equations \eqref{eq: p tilde formula}-\eqref{n value} that fuses each epoch’s fresh quantum mean estimate with all past estimates using counts-based weights.
+The resulting algorithm preserves information that would otherwise be lost to quantum collapse, enabling accuracy to accumulate epoch-by-epoch and marking the first reuse-of-information technique fully compatible with quantum-measurement constraints.
+This method is essential for integrating quantum speedups into model-based RL frameworks and represents a core technical novelty of our work.

 \end{enumerate} To the best of our knowledge, these are the first results for quantum speedups for infinite horizon MDPs with average reward objective.